 The most striking feature of the entire commencement speech is the VOICE MODULATION which Oprah Winfrey is known for and admired for.

-Her ability to bring smile to faces of audience every time she stresses the word "Stanford" with baritone voice to highlight the elitism and exclusivity of the university.
-On several instances she conveys powerful message by modulating her voice and pitch in consummate manner.
+Her ability to bring a smile to the faces of audience every time she stresses the word "Stanford" with baritone voice to highlight the elitism and exclusivity of the university.
+On several instances she conveys a powerful message by modulating her voice and pitch in consummate manner.